 Proven Strategies to Reduce Shipping Cost Without Sacrificing Quality

 You don’t always have to switch carriers or change your entire delivery process to make savings.
 Small tweaks can add up over time and help you reduce shipping costs while maintaining good service.
-Below are several actionable strategies that are easy to implement and highly effective.
+Below are several actionable strategies that are easy to implement and highly effective:

 - Use Flat Rate Shipping When Possible: Flat rate packages can reduce costs, especially for heavier or larger packages.
 They are ideal when the weight of the shipment doesn’t affect the overall price.